Sustainsys/Saml2/docs/getting-started.rst

 See the sections below which contain information that will help you get started adding SAML2P support into your flavor of ASP.NET.

+If you have gotten the appropriate Nuget package installed and then completed the configuration described below and are having any trouble, make sure to check out the :doc:`Troubleshooting <troubleshooting>` for assistance.

+A sample SAML identity provider is available to further assist you in getting started if you don't already have a SAML identity provider that you can test with.
+You can access it directly at https://stubidp.sustainsys.com, or you can download the solution to run it locally yourself (it's a project within the `Sustainsys.Saml2 github repository <https://github.com/Sustainsys/Saml2>`_).

 ASP.NET Web Forms
 -----------------
 The ``Saml2AuthenticationModule`` provides Saml2 authentication to IIS web sites.
 In many cases it should just be